Keep all of your citations in one safe place

-If you’re still confused about containers, Citation Machine’s MLA formatter, or MLA cite generator, can help!
-MLA citing is easier when using Citation Machine’s MLA citation generator.
+If you’re still confused about containers, the Citation Machine MLA cite generator can help!
+MLA citing is easier when using the tools at CitationMachine.net.

-Many sources have people, besides the author, who contribute to the source.
+Many sources have people besides the author who contribute to the source.
 If your research project focuses on an additional individual besides the author, or you feel as though including other contributors will help the reader locate the source themselves, include their names in the citation.

-In MLA citations, if the name of the contributor comes after a period, capitalize the first letter in the role of the individual.
+If the name of the contributor comes after a period, capitalize the first letter in the role of the individual.
 If it comes after a comma, the first letter in the role of the individual is lowercased.

-Here’s an example of a citation for a children’s book with the name of the illustrator included.
+Here’s an example of a citation for a children’s book with the name of the illustrator included:

 %%Rubin, Adam.
 Dragons Love Tacos.
 Illustrated by Daniel Salmieri, Penguin, 2012.

-The names of editors, directors, performers, translators, illustrators, and narrators can often be found in this part of the MLA citation.
+The names of editors, directors, performers, translators, illustrators, and narrators can often be found in this part of the citation.

 If the source that you’re citing states that it is a specific version or edition, this information is placed in the “versions” section of the citation.

 When including a numbered edition, do not type out the number, use the numeral.
-Also, abbreviate the word edition to ed.
+Also, abbreviate the word “edition” to “ed.”

 %%Koger, Gregory.
 “Filibustering and Parties in the Modern State.”
 Congress Reconsidered, edited by Lawrence C. Dodd and Bruce I. Oppenheimer, 10th ed., CQ Press, 2013, pp. 221-236.
 Google Books, books.google.com/books?id=b7gkLlSEeqwC&lpg=PP1&dq=10th%20edition&pg=PR6#v=onepage&q=10th%20edition&f=false.

 It is important to include the name of the publisher (the organization that created or published the source), so that readers can locate the exact source themselves.

-Include publishers for all sources except for periodicals.
+Include publishers for all sources except periodicals.
 Also, for websites, exclude this information when the name of the publisher matches the name of the website.
 Furthermore, the name of the publisher is often excluded from the citation for second containers, since the publisher of the second container is not necessarily responsible for the creation or production of the source’s content.

-Publication dates are extremely important to include in MLA citations.
+Publication dates are extremely important to include in citations.
 They allow the reader to understand when sources were published.
 They are also used when readers are attempting to locate the source themselves.